Film and Video Studies

 Individuals who intend to work in any artistic and highly competitive field should maintain a realistic perspective about the personal and professional demands one must face in choosing such a career.
 While no degree or school can guarantee a livelihood in this area, Purdue's Film/Video Studies program can allow the self-motivated student to create a solid interdisciplinary, individualized foundation program for further study of film, video, and developing media or entry into the workforce in a creative capacity.
 Many of FVS graduates have successfully used their major in a variety of creative occupations.

-To maximize their job prospects after graduation, students are encouraged to pursue second majors in related fields connected to their interests and abilities and actively seek real-world opportunities through internships.
+To maximize their job prospects after graduation, students are encouraged to develop additional experiences through internships, co-curricular projects, capstones, second majors, and/or minors.
+Students should also connect their career goals with their interests and abilities by actively seeking real-world opportunities throughout their college career.

 A Film/Video Studies major can be the foundation for a wide variety of career choices.
 Students with a strong interest in game design or computer animation might choose to combine courses from Film/Video Studies, Creative Arts, and Computer Graphics Technology.
 Students work closely with the Chair of Film/Video Studies and with their Liberal Arts adviser to select coursework both inside and outside the major.
 This requires planning at three levels: